 If you experience any issues with your meal card or have questions concerning your monthly meal card allowance, please call 5-5748.

-Four lab coats are provided to all Residents and Fellows at the beginning of training.
-We offer Poly/Cotton, unisex-sized coats embroidered with the DHMC logo (CHaD, Vascular and Norris Cotton Cancer logos are also available), name and specialty.
+Two lab coats are provided to all Residents and Fellows at the beginning of training.
+Lab coats are embroidered with the DHMC logo (CHaD, Vascular and Norris Cotton Cancer logos are also available), name and specialty.
 Laundry services are provided and a drop box for soiled coats is located in the Resident Call area.
-Coats are automatically replaced if badly stained and/or damaged.
 Laundered items are returned to the rack located inside the Resident Call room.

 Scrubs are handled at the departmental level, please contact your Program Coordinator for more information.

-DHMC has an on-site Child Care Center designed to care for the children of benefits-eligible employees and residents and fellows.
+DHMC has an on-site Child Care Center designed to care for the children of benefits-eligible employees (including residents and fellows).
 It includes eight classrooms, two large indoor play areas and two separate outdoor playgrounds.
 Adjacent to the Medical Center, it can accommodate children from six weeks to kindergarten.
 A highly qualified staff provides professional care from 6:30 am to 8:00 pm, Monday through Friday.
 There is a sliding fee scale based upon your income and payroll deduction is available.
-Those interested in this care should apply as early as possible as there is usually a waiting list for entry into the program.
+Those interested should apply as early as possible as there is usually a waiting list for entry into the program.
 Please call (603) 643-6504 or email email@example.com.

 If you need a place to stay and rest while on call there are call rooms available on the fifth floor.
 Departments that take call often have their own designated rooms.
 There are also a number of “float rooms” available for anyone to use in both the resident/fellow and medical student hallways.
 If you need assistance finding these rooms, please email GME.Office@Hitchcock.org or call 603-650-5748.

 Taxi services are offered to residents and fellows who are too fatigued to drive themselves home after a shift.
 Uber vouchers for transportation while fatigued may be requested via MedHub.
-If an Uber driver is not available, residents and fellows from DHMC to your home within 15 miles of campus.
-D.A.S.H.
-Transportation is a 24/7 Service paid for by the GME office.
+If an Uber driver is not available, residents and fellows may call 802-359-7339 to arrange transportation.
+Transportation is a 24/7 service paid for by the GME office.